b-it-bots/mas_industrial_robotics/README.md

 ## Features impelemented

-* Main node as a Lifecycle node.
+* Multimodal object recognition node as a Lifecycle node.
 * A universal lifecycle controller node.
+* Composition of nodes.
 * Dynamic paramter reconfiguration using rqt_reconfigure for runtime manipulation of parameters.
-* Plane detection
-* Visualization of plane detection in rviz2
+* Integrated RGB Object recogntion using YOLOv5 from [bitbots]().

 ## Environmental setup